310mc/https-310mc.github.io-tl/source/_posts/climax/he_wont_cry.md

 ## Chapter 3

+{% bubble Chiaki surprised %}
+…Hmm?
+Woah—!
+That surprised me!!
+{% endbubble %}

 {% bubble Chiaki smileconfident %}
-…Hmm?
-Ohh, that surprised me!

 So it was you, Takamine!
 What’s up, what’s wrong!?
 Are you on your way home?

 You shouldn’t stay around for so long, y’know!
 Go back home, brush your teeth, and go to bed!